Useful Links & FAQs

 Australian Quarantine and Inspection Service manage quarantine controls at our borders to minimise the risk of exotic pests and diseases entering the country.
 AQIS also provides import and export inspection and certification to help retain Australia’s highly favourable animal, plant and human health status and wide access to overseas export markets.

-Australian Border Force manages the security and integrity of Australia’s borders.
+Australian Immigration and Border Protection manages the security and integrity of Australia’s borders.
 It works closely with other government and international agencies, in particular the Australian Federal Police, the Australian Quarantine and Inspection Service, the Department of Immigration and Citizenship and the Department of Defence, to detect and deter unlawful movement of goods and people across the border.

 The Australian Government’s travel advisory and consular assistance service for Australian residents.